gmu-cil/AIT722/week2/README.md

 ## Geo-tagged Tweeter Data Collection
 - `Geo_twitter.R`
-- This file also visulzies the geo locations of Tweets on the map in R.
+- This file also visulizes the geo locations of Tweets on the map in R.

 ## Using QGIS to visualize QGIS
 - [QGIS Download](https://qgis.org/en/site/)